 For example, doctors and dentists can deduct the cost of medical malpractice insurance.
 If your office is in a floodplain, you can deduct the cost of business interruption insurance that would cover your loss of profits if a flood wiped out your business.
-Perhaps you install carpet for living and are worried that someone will trip on the carpet and suffer injury.
+Perhaps you install carpet in your business area and are worried that someone will trip on the carpet and suffer injury.
 In that case, you could acquire liability insurance and deduct the expense on line 15.